jkim0304/GitHubReleaseMonitor/README.md

 # GitHub Release Monitor

-A simple tool to keep track of releases made by GitHub repos.
+A simple tool to keep track of GitHub repos' releases.

 ## Setup